-Staff and volunteers are informed that the Clinical Manager for clinical issues and the Volunteer Service Coordinators for volunteer support services are the named members of the Womankind Team during the absence period of the Womankind CEO.
+• Staff and volunteers are informed that the Senior Volunteer Service Coordinator is the named member of the Womankind Team during the absence period of the Safeguarding Leads.

 Sharing information

 Staff should use their judgement when making decisions on what information to share and when and should follow the established procedure.
 The most important consideration is whether sharing information is likely to safeguard and protect a child.
 Abiding by the following principles will help this process: